 Do I need a lawyer to apply for U.S. Citizenship?

-No, you can file the USCIS forms by yourself, or you can seek professional assistance from accredited representatives or the independent attorneys from Visa2us.
+No, you can file the USCIS forms by yourself, or you can seek professional assistance from accredited representatives or experienced attorneys in our network.

 What responsibilities do I have as a U.S. citizen?

 When you become a U.S. citizen, you commit to certain responsibilities.

 These include participating in the political process, doing jury duty when required, registering for the selective service (if you’re a male between the ages of 18-26), and promising to uphold the Constitution and laws of the United States.

 Yes, you have access to a complete list of the 100 civics questions and answers for the naturalization test in various languages on the USCIS website.
 The questions are available in English, Chinese, Korean, Spanish, Arabic, Tagalog, and Vietnamese.
 If you also register an online USCIS account, you can also do an online prep test during your preparation.

 Does USCIS make frequent changes to the questions on the naturalization test?

 No. However, sometimes the answers may different due to elections or appointments.
 You can check the latest updated materials on USCIS Study for the Test site.

 Will I be asked all 100 civics questions during the naturalization interview?